gh0stkn1gh7/gh0stkn1gh7.github.io/content/about/_index.md

 ---

 *Every artifact tells a story.
-Every memory dump hides secrets.
+Every layer of data hides secrets.
 The question is: are you looking hard enough?* 🕷️